urbanityllc/axthe/docs/guide.md

 Everthing is just standard express.js, the most popular node.js module:
 - http://github.com/expressjs/express
 In fact, if you use express.js generator you'll get something similar to the starter.zip that you unziped.
-Just like the express.js example, AXTHE favors SSR.
+Just like the express.js example, AXthe favors SSR.

 Good so far?